Podman vs Docker for Self-Hosting: I Measured the Difference

 , Testcontainers

 , and GitHub Actions services: blocks.
-Each one sometimes needs an extra environment variable or config tweak.
+Some need an extra environment variable or a config tweak.
 If you run a self-hosted Gitea instance

 , the Podman socket drops in for the Docker socket in Gitea Actions runners.